Number fields with prescribed norms

 Let $k$ be a number field.
-In this paper we are interested in the images of the norm maps $N_{K/k}K^* \to k^*$ for finite field extensions $K/k$.
-Specifically, given an element $\alpha \in k^*$ and some fixed invariants (e.g.~degree, Galois group), does there exist an extension $K/k$ with these invariants such that $\alpha$ is a norm from $K$?
+In this paper we are interested in the images of the norm maps $N_{K/k}:K^* \to k^*$ for finite field extensions $K/k$.
+Specifically, given an element $\alpha \in k^*$ and a finite group $G$, does there exist an extension $K/k$ with Galois group $G$ such that $\alpha$ is a norm from $K$?
 We are able to answer this question positively if one restricts to abelian extensions of $k$.
-Furthermore, in the abelian setting, we prove the existence of such an extension from which a given finite set of elements of $k^*$ are norms:
+Furthermore, in the abelian setting, we prove the existence of such an extension from which a given finite set of elements of $k^*$ are norms.

 \begin{theorem} Let $k$ be a number field, $G$ a finite abelian group and $\mathcal{A} \subset k^*$ a finitely generated subgroup.
-Then there exists an abelian extension $K/k$ with Galois group $G$ such that every element of $\mathcal{A}$ is a norm from $K$. \end{theorem} As an application, we obtain the following:
+Then there exists an abelian extension $K/k$ with Galois group $G$ such that every element of $\mathcal{A}$ is a norm from $K$. \end{theorem} As an application, we obtain the following corollary.

 \begin{corollary} Let $k$ be a number field, $G$ a finite abelian group and $S$ a finite set of places of $k$.
 Then there exists an abelian extension $K/k$ with Galois group $G$ such that every $S$-unit of $k$ is a norm from $K$. \end{corollary}